ademskey/Honeypot_Attack_Characterization_Data_Engine/readme.md

 The easiest way to run is with the Makefile.
 In the project's root directory:

     make all

+Then follow the link provided in the terminal's output (http://localhost:5000).

 To stop the container: